Applying for Admission

 Home Schooled Students

 Home schooled students transition to Elms quite easily both academically and socially as we are a close-knit learning community.
-We encourage you to contact your admission counselor to determine what additional documenation, if any, we may need in order to complete your application to Elms College.
+We encourage you to contact your admission counselor to determine what additional documentation, if any, we may need in order to complete your application to Elms College.